 The Ferrari 458 has won over 30 awards including "Best Performance Engine" and "Best Engine Above 4 Litres".
-Its mid-rear mounted V8 engine is a new design and the chassis has been developed by Ferrari, alongside the aviation industry to be 15% more rigid compared to the F430.
+Its mid-rear mounted V8 engine is a NEW design and the chassis has been fully developed by Ferrari alongside the aviation industry to be 15% more rigid compared to the F430.
 The Pininfarina design features compact, aerodynamic lines, Scuderia Shields and attractive Red Calipers.
 The sleek body is both aesthetically captivating and incredibly practicable as air is fed from two intakes on the top of the rear wings to the F1 gearbox and the dual-clutch situated in the rear.

 LOUD!!
 LOUD!!
 LOUD!!

-The answer is ''because it is a Ferrari..''
+The answer is ''Ferrari..''

 Nicholas Lawrence //ON CARS